tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/math_ops.md

 # Math

-Note: Functions taking `Tensor` arguments can also take anything accepted by [`tf.convert_to_tensor`](framework.md#convert_to_tensor).
+Note: Functions taking `Output` arguments can also take anything accepted by [`tf.convert_to_tensor`](framework.md#convert_to_tensor).

 [TOC]